patrick-sharp/UserAnalytics/src/README.md

 - The system will be automatically built when Chrome loads the folder.
 - Note that 'manifest.json' contains the set-up information for chrome extensions.
 - Pushing code to the ‘main’ branch of our GitHub repository or opening a pull request to the ‘main’ branch will trigger a CI build.
 CI testing can also be manually triggered from GitHub’s actions tab.
 - To run UI tests, there is a javascript file in the `src` diectory called `dashboard_test.js`.
-If this file is included via script tag at the bottom of the `dashboard.html` (also in the `src` directory), UI tests will automatically be run when you open up the dashboard while using the extension.
+If this file is included via script tag at the bottom of the `dashboard.html` (also in the `src` directory), UI tests will automatically be run when you open up the dashboard while using the extension if the variable `doRunTests` at the bottom of the file is set to true.
+It is false by default, so if you want to run those tests, set it to true.

 ## How to add new tests
 You can add new tests for the middleware functions by going into the file `test.js` in the `test` folder.
 This file contains an array at the top called `testFunctions`.
 Each function in this file is a test for our middleware functions (found in `src/middleware.js`).
 Each one of these functions returns true if the test passes, and false if it fails.
 The tests in the file are run automatically by a GitHub action when main is pushed to, or when a pull request to main is opened.